blueimp/Gallery/README.md

   videoLoadingClass: 'video-loading',
   // The class for video when it is playing:
   videoPlayingClass: 'video-playing',
+  // The class for video content displayed in an iframe:
+  videoIframeClass: 'video-iframe',
+  // The class for the video cover element:
+  videoCoverClass: 'video-cover',
+  // The class for the video play control:
+  videoPlayClass: 'video-play',
   // Play videos inline by default:
   videoPlaysInline: true,
   // The list object property (or data attribute) for video preload: